Obama 2012

 Dashboard MVP.
 We shipped it to thousands.
 They hated it.
 We started over.

 And boy oh boy, did they hate it.
 We frantically tried to identify and address the most important issues through a small but tireless support team that had tickets pouring in left and right.
-Volunteers were threatening to dump the product and go back to excel spreadsheets, and stakeholders within the campaign were getting restless.
+Volunteers were threatening to dump the product and go back to Excel spreadsheets, and stakeholders within the campaign were getting restless.

 So we did the only rational thing and scrapped the entire codebase and started over.
 We flew in volunteers and team leaders who needed to use Dashboard and did videotaped sessions right at HQ.
 We decided to take an entirely different approach to the navigational structure, arranging the different tasks and displays into a grid of tiles, many of which would display live data akin to a traditional dashboard.
 Once clicked, the tiles expanded into deep dive views of the various sections, all tailored to the user's position within the network.